946 eruption of Mount Paektu: Historical accounts

 Several meteorological phenomena recorded in ancient Korea and Japan during the mid-10th century may have been caused by the Millennium Eruption.
 The Nihon Kiryaku (Japan Chronicle):

-On 19 February 944 CE, around midnight, shaking, sounds above.
+On 19 February 944 AD, around midnight, shaking, sounds above.

 Another similar but later record from the Goryeosa (History of Goryeo) describes, at the palace in Kaesŏng, of a loud disturbance:

-In the first year of the reign of Emperor Jeongjong (946 CE), heaven's drums sounded.
+In the first year of the reign of Emperor Jeongjong (946 AD), heaven's drums sounded.
 That year the sky rumbled and cried out, there was an amnesty.

 Kaesŏng is approximately 470 km from Paektu volcano, a distance over which the Millennium Eruption may have been heard.
 In addition, the Annals of Kōfukuji recorded a particularly interesting observation in Nara, Japan:

-On 3 November 946 CE, evening, white ash fell gently like snow.
+On 3 November 946 AD, evening, white ash fell gently like snow.

 The "white ash" may have been the white, comenditic, first phase of the B-Tm ash fall.
 Three months later, the Dai Nihon Kokiroku (Old Diaries of Japan) and Nihon Kiryaku (Japan Chronicle) both documented a loud disturbance on the same day:

-On 7 February 947 CE, there was a sound in the sky, like thunder.
+On 7 February 947 AD, there was a sound in the sky, like thunder.

 Ice-core and tree-ring

 Ice core chronology and tree ring dating allows extremely precise dating to the exact calendar year of any ice depth in the Common Era or any tree ring with virtually no age uncertainty.
-Rhyolitic and trachytic volcanic glass shards with chemical fingerprints of that of Millennium magma were found at an ice depth dated precisely to 946–947 CE, effectively confirming that the eruption occurred within the last 3 months of 946 CE.
+Rhyolitic and trachytic volcanic glass shards with chemical fingerprints of that of Millennium magma were found at an ice depth dated precisely to 946–947 AD, effectively confirming that the eruption occurred within the last 3 months of 946 AD.

 Further confirmation came from studies of tree rings from a subfossil larch that was engulfed and killed during the initial explosive eruption.
-The tree was alive and recorded the atmospheric chemical changes during the major 774 CE carbon-14 spike.
-Between this event and the outermost ring, there are exactly 172 rings, implying that the tree was killed in 946 CE.
+The tree was alive and recorded the atmospheric chemical changes during the major 774 AD carbon-14 spike.
+Between this event and the outermost ring, there are exactly 172 rings, implying that the tree was killed in 946 AD.
 This provides an unambiguous date for the Millennium Eruption.